Michael Jackson memorial service: Live broadcast

+The memorial service is the most-watched in online streaming history.
+According to Internet monitoring firm Akamai Technologies the Global Web traffic ranged from 19 percent to 33 percent above normal during the service.
+CNN's webcast drew at least 9.7 million streams, and their feed on Ustream drew 4.6 million streams; MSNBC's feed via Justin.tv drew an additional 3 million.
+Yahoo News had 5 million live video streams, according to the publication Media Life.
+The publication also reported that FoxNews.com and MSNBC.com combined for 6.4 million video streams.

 Media coverage

-According to Global Language Monitor, the coverage from Jackson's death and aftermath of his funeral tops Pope John Paul II as No.1 media (noting the longer timeframe and contentious circumstances re the former).
+According to Global Language Monitor, the coverage from Jackson's death and aftermath of his funeral tops Pope John Paul II as No. 1 media (noting the longer timeframe and contentious circumstances re the former).

 Cost

 Due to the economic downturn concerns at the time, the city of Los Angeles said the memorial had cost the city $1.4 million for 1,400 police officers, trash pick-up, sanitation, and traffic control.
 The city set up a webpage asking fans for donations to help with the expenses, though it kept crashing.
 City Attorney Carmen Trutanich said it would be wrong to expect taxpayers to finance a private event.
 "The city attorney does not want something like this happening again, the city paying for a private event," spokesman John Franklin told CNN.
 "That's especially in a cash-strapped city, where people have been furloughed or even lost jobs."